ccdc-opensource/on-site-webcsd/docs/user-access-control.md

 ![image](https://github.com/ccdc-opensource/on-site-webcsd/assets/84066349/974d6d58-ead0-4be9-a63f-d89a9718d744)

 **Info: This process is only required on first login with SSO.
-Subsequent logins can be done straight away from the login page by clicking on the Continue with**
+Subsequent logins can be done straight away from the login page by clicking on the Continue with.**

 ### For New Users

 From the Log in page, click Continue with you’ll be redirected to the SSO provider to sign in (if you’re not already signed in).

-On successful authentication, The Identity Gateway will initiate an account registration process which will create a local profile and link it with the third party account you just signed into.
+On successful authentication, the Identity Gateway will initiate an account registration process which will create a local profile and link it with the third party account you just signed into.

 You will be presented with the Register page as shown below.
 Enter your email in the space provided if it was not pre-populated, and click Register.